 - Sex is a form of physical activity that can lower blood glucose levels.
 Your child should have hypoglycaemia treatment readily available.

-- Women with diabetes can have healthy babies, but pregnancy should be planned in conjunction with diabetes healthcare professionals to reduce the risk of complications for both the mother and the baby.
+- Women with diabetes can have healthy babies, but pregnancy should be planned with diabetes healthcare professionals to reduce the risk of complications for the mother and baby.
 Effective contraception is vital to avoid unplanned pregnancy.
-More information is available from Diabetes Victoria.
+More information is available from .

-- Diabetes contributes to sexual health problems for some people.
-Urinary tract infections and candida infections (thrush) occur more commonly in women, particularly if blood glucose levels remain high.
-After many years of diabetes, men may experience difficulty with erections.
+- Diabetes contributes to sexual health problems for some people. and occur more commonly in women, particularly if blood glucose levels remain high.
+After many years of diabetes, men may experience difficulty with .
 Anxiety, alcohol and some drugs can also cause impotence, so reassurance and accurate advice is important.
 Young people should be encouraged to discuss sexual difficulties with their doctor.

 Diabetes and body piercings and tattoos

-- make sure they are in good health and that their diabetes is well controlled to reduce the risk of infection
+- Make sure they are in good health and that their diabetes is well managed to reduce the risk of infection.

-- speak to their diabetes healthcare team before having a tattoo or piercing for advice on how to prevent infection
+- Speak to their diabetes healthcare team before having a tattoo or piercing for advice on how to lower the risk of infection.

 Where to get help